devops329/devops/instruction/chaosTesting/chaosTesting.md

 1. **Deploy metrics and logging**: Once you have a candidate for chaos testing, you need to document your assumptions for how the system will respond and ensure that you have metrics and logs that will immediately visualize and validate your assumptions.
 If you do not have the necessary observability, then you need to instrument the code before you continue.
 1. **Ensure minimal customer impact**: The idea with chaos testing is to test the production system without harming the customer.
 If during the hypothesis phase there was any question that a customer would be reasonably impacted, then you need to first alter your code so that there is an automated mitigation for the impact.
 1. **Inject chaos**: With the metrics and plan in place, you unleash the chaos.
 Initial tests should be done when the team is on duty and ready to response.
 Later tests can be done without preparation to validate any assumptions concerning manual interaction.
-1. **Monitor the response**: Validate that the chaos was immediately observed and the automated response was completed as expected.
+1. **Monitor the response**: Validate that the chaos was immediately observed, and the automated response was completed as expected.
-1. **Take evasive action or celebrate**: If things are not handled as expected then you must move quickly to correct the problem and reduce significant customer impact.
+1. **Take evasive action or celebrate**: If things are not handled as expected, then you must move quickly to correct the problem and reduce significant customer impact.
 Then you need to return to the drawing board, check where your assumptions went wrong, deploy new failure handling automation, and increase your observability.
-Otherwise, if the chaos was handled as expected then you can celebrate and repeat the cycle with the next prioritized point of failure on your list.
+Otherwise, if the chaos was handled as expected, then you can celebrate and repeat the cycle with the next prioritized point of failure on your list.

 ## Chaos Monkey